Home/Engage/Article

 Dina Mananquil Delfino

 Dina Mananquil Delfino works at an Aged Care Residence in Berwick.
-She is also a Counsellor, Pre-marriage facilitator, event organizer, community and church volunteer, and a regular columnist for the Philippine Times newspaper magazine.
+She is also a counselor, pre-marriage facilitator, church volunteer, and regular columnist for the Philippine Times newspaper magazine.
 She resides with her husband in Pakenham, Victoria.

 Leave a Reply